 For potentially affected users, the Coalition Against Stalkerware recommends immediately contacting a local victim service organization or a law enforcement agency to help provide victim safety measures.

 “In order to counter this issue, it is important for cybersecurity vendors and advocacy organizations to work together.
-The IT security industry gives its input by improving detection of stalkerware and better notifying users of this threat to their privacy.
+The IT security industry gives its input by improving the detection of stalkerware and better notifying users of this threat to their privacy.

-Meanwhile service and advocacy organizations directly work with victims of domestic violence, know their pain points and requests, and can guide our work.
+Meanwhile, service and advocacy organizations directly work with victims of domestic violence, know their pain points and requests, and can guide our work.
 So acting together, shoulder to shoulder, we will be capable of assisting survivors through technical expertise and capacity building,” said Vyacheslav Zakorzhevsky, Head of Anti-Malware Research at Kaspersky.

-“Studies have shown that 70% of women victims of cyberstalking also experienced at least one form of physical or/and sexualised violence from an intimate partner.
+“Studies have shown that 70% of women victims of cyberstalking also experienced at least one form of physical or/and sexualized violence from an intimate partner.
 We need to stop perpetrators from using their partners’ phones for stalking and hold them accountable for their violence.